-However, without strong, consistent intranet adoption, these outcomes will never be achieved.
+Without strong, consistent intranet adoption, target outcomes will never be achieved.
 One of the questions we are asked most often is “What is the best way to drive intranet adoption?”

 Unfortunately there is no single magic fix to drive adoption.
 Creating and executing a comprehensive adoption strategy is the best way to ensure intranet success.